-Kiniksa Pharmaceuticals Reports Second Quarter 2022 Financial Results and Provides Corporate Update
+Kiniksa Pharmaceuticals Reports Second Quarter 2023 Financial Results and Recent Portfolio Execution

-– Cash reserves after the close of the vixarelimab global license agreement expected to fund operations into at least 2025 –
+– Cash reserves now expected to fund operations into at least 2027 –

 – Conference call and webcast scheduled for 8:30 am ET today –

-HAMILTON, Bermuda, Aug.
-03, 2022 (GLOBE NEWSWIRE) -- Kiniksa Pharmaceuticals, Ltd. (Nasdaq: KNSA) (Kiniksa), a biopharmaceutical company with a portfolio of assets designed to modulate immunological pathways across a spectrum of diseases, today reported second quarter 2022 financial results and provided a corporate update.
+HAMILTON, Bermuda, July 25, 2023 (GLOBE NEWSWIRE) -- Kiniksa Pharmaceuticals, Ltd. (Nasdaq: KNSA) (Kiniksa), a biopharmaceutical company with a pipeline of immune-modulating assets designed to target a spectrum of cardiovascular and autoimmune diseases, today reported second quarter 2023 financial results and recent portfolio execution.

 ARCALYST (IL-1α and IL-1β cytokine trap)

-- More than 550 prescribers have written ARCALYST prescriptions for recurrent pericarditis since launch, with a growing number of repeat prescribers.
+- Since launch, more than 1,250 prescribers have written ARCALYST prescriptions for recurrent pericarditis.

 KPL-404 (monoclonal antibody inhibitor of CD40-CD154 interaction)